Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-Since the post-World War II era, when employer-sponsored healthcare benefits were conceived, healthcare, including the regulations surrounding employer-offered health insurance, have evolved, in some cases, drastically changing from year to year.
-The Affordable Care Act (ACA) plays a huge role in an employer’s responsibilities, so small business owners need to have a clear understanding of it so they can prepare their businesses for the end of the year and 2021.
+Since the post-World War II era, when employer-sponsored healthcare benefits were conceived, healthcare, including the regulations surrounding employer-offered health insurance, has evolved.
+In some cases, they drastically change from year to year.
+The Affordable Care Act (ACA) plays a huge role in an employer’s health responsibilities, so small business owners need to have a clear understanding of it.
+That way, they can prepare their businesses for the end of the year and 2024.

 Do employers have to offer health insurance?

-If you are considered a “small employer,” which means, according to the ACA, having less than 50 full-time employees, then you are not required to offer ACA-described group health insurance coverage for employees.
+If you are considered a “small employer,” which means, according to the ACA, having less than 50 full-time employees, then you are not required to offer health insurance coverage for employees.

 What does this mean for other employers?
-Businesses with 50 or more full-time employees are still required, even after the now-repealed individual mandate, to provide group health insurance coverage to their employees.
+Businesses with 50 or more full-time employees are required to provide group health insurance coverage to their employees.
 If they do not, they will be liable for penalties and fines at the end of the tax year.
-[Looking for more information on health insurance?
+[Are you looking for more information on health insurance?
 Check out our Small Business Guide to Health Insurance.]

 Should small employers offer health insurance?

-Even though they are not required to offer health insurance, there is a strong argument to make that small business should offer health insurance to their employees, if possible, since it is such a strong added value for employees (and their families) over the long run.
+Even though they are not required to offer health insurance, there is a strong argument to make that small businesses should offer health insurance to their employees, if possible, since health insurance adds so much value for employees and their families.

 Pros of offering health insurance benefits